rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 }
 ```

-We get an error like this:
+you'll get an error like this:

 ```text
 error[E0597]: `data` does not live long enough